Convertain/laravel-package-template/README.md

 2. **`enforce-branch-policy.yml`** - Enforces a branching strategy for organized development and releases
    - Runs on: `master` branch and `*.x` release branches (does NOT run on `main`)

+3. **`validate-release.yml`** - Validates release tags follow semantic versioning and match the release branch
+   - Runs on: GitHub release published/created/edited events

-### Branch Strategy
+### Branch Strategy & Releases

-The template includes an optional branch policy workflow that enforces this branching model for your generated package:
+The template includes optional workflows that enforce this branching model for your generated package:

 ```text
 Feature branches